 Your storage must be dry, and you need to be able to control the temperature to avoid damaging the surface of your ski.
 If you are at a loss what type of unit to rent check out our complete storage guide.
 There you can see all the different options you can pick from and decide on the best one for you.

-Ski boots much like regular shoes need to be cleaned and washed before they are put away for the summer.
+Ski boots much like regular shoes need to be cleaned before they are put away for the summer.
 Remove the inner part and wash it.
 Place it back in the boot only after it is completely dried off.
-When you are getting ready to store your ski boots, you need to remember to buckle all of the hooks to prevent the plastic from losing its shape.
-After all is done place the boots in a box, plastic crate or a bag.
-Do not place anything on top of them when you rearranging them in your London storage.
+When you are getting ready to store your ski boots, remember to buckle all of the hooks to prevent the plastic from losing its shape.
+After everything is done, put them in a box, plastic crate or a bag.
+Do not place anything on top of them in your storage.

-If you are an adventures type, you may be a snowboard lover, in this case here is what you need to do:
+If you are an adventures type, you may be a snowboard lover.
+In this case, here is what you need to do:

 Much like the ski gear, the snowboard is ideally preserved in a dry, cold place.
 This makes storage units perfect for the job.

-Last but not least let’s talk about ice skates.
+Last but not least, let’s talk about ice skates.
 Depending on the material they are made of, there are a couple of different approaches when it comes to storing them.

-You need to sharpen the blades and wax them.
 The perfect way to store ice skates is by placing them in a cloth bag, so they can breathe and avoid rust and mould problems.

 We are proud members of